near/docs/docs/tutorials/contracts/nfts/5-approval.md

 #### Internal functions

-Now that the core logic for approving an account is finished but you still need to implement the `assert_at_least_one_yocto` and `bytes_for_approved_account` functions.
+Now that the core logic for approving an account is finished, you need to implement the `assert_at_least_one_yocto` and `bytes_for_approved_account` functions.
 Move to the `nft-contract/src/internal.rs` file and copy the following function right below the `assert_one_yocto` function.

 ```rust reference
 https://github.com/near-examples/nft-tutorial/blob/5.approval/nft-contract/src/internal.rs#L52-L58